DHTMLX/docs-suite/docs/grid/configuration.md

 ### Frozen columns

-You can fix (or "freeze") a column or several columns, so that they will become static, while the rest of columns remain scrollable.
-There is the [leftSplit](grid/api/grid_leftsplit_config.md) property that splits grid columns into the frozen and movable parts.
-Just set the number of columns (from the left side of the grid) you want to freeze as a value of the property in the Grid configuration.
+You can fix (or "freeze") a column or several columns, so that they will become static when you scroll the grid, while the rest of columns remain movable.

+- To fix columns to the left side of the grid, use the [leftSplit](grid/api/grid_leftsplit_config.md) property.
+- To fix columns to the right side of the grid, use the [rightSplit](grid/api/grid_rightsplit_config.md) property.

+Just set the number of columns you want to freeze as a value of the related property in the Grid configuration.

 ~~~js
 const grid = new dhx.Grid("grid_container", {